Artwork by Costel Iarca

 "Please forgive my blasphemy," the colonel said.
 "I am an atheist.
 I have seen too many men die to believe in God.
 There is no glory in death.
 Only pain."

 "Still, there is a power working in you, Angelo, or perhaps through you.
 Call it fate, if you will.
 Or God.
 I don't know.
 I don't want to know.
 But I would like to introduce you to a friend of mine.
-I am dining tonight with the abbot of the Franciscan monastery that is near here.
+I am dining tonight with the abbot of the Franciscan monastery near here.
 I would like for you to join us."

 "Thank you, sir.
 I would be honored."